intake/intake-esm/README.md

 `intake-esm` is a data cataloging utility built on top of [intake](https://github.com/intake/intake), [pandas](https://pandas.pydata.org/), and [xarray](https://xarray.pydata.org/en/stable/), and it's pretty awesome!

-- Opening an ESM catalog definition file: An ESM (Earth System Model) catalog file is a JSON file that conforms to the [ESM Collection Specification](https://github.com/NCAR/esm-collection-spec).
+- Opening an ESM catalog definition file: An Earth System Model (ESM) catalog file is a JSON file that conforms to the [ESM Collection Specification](./docs/source/reference/esm-catalog-spec.md).
 When provided a link/path to an esm catalog file, `intake-esm` establishes a link to a database (CSV file) that contains data assets locations and associated metadata (i.e., which experiment, model, the come from).
 The catalog JSON file can be stored on a local filesystem or can be hosted on a remote server.